 So I say yes to coffee.
 However, keep these things in mind:

-- A dependency on caffeine for energy can be masking a greater health issue such as sleep deprivation, nutrient and/or vitamin deficiency, chronic dehydration, hormone imbalance, etc.
+A dependency on caffeine for energy can mask greater health issues like sleep deprivation, nutrient and/or vitamin deficiency, chronic dehydration, hormone imbalance, etc.

-- Too much caffeine (over three cups a day) can cause strain on the adrenals, increasing the stress hormone cortisol, anxiety, and disrupting sleep.
+Too much caffeine (over three cups a day) can put strain on the adrenals, increasing the stress hormone cortisol, anxiety, and disrupting sleep.
 These side effects are all common obstacles to fat loss.

-- Coffee does not count towards your daily water intake.
-Stay hydrated with a minimum of 2-3 L of water throughout the day.
-I wrote a whole post on hydration and how much water you need each day, you can read it here.
+Coffee does not count towards your daily water intake.
+Start your day with at least 16 ounces of water to fire up metabolism and flush out toxins.
+Stay hydrated with at least half your bodyweight in ounces throughout the day.
+I wrote a whole article on hydration, you can read it here.

 Make these easy swaps to save thousands of calories a year: